100-level General Education courses

 HPHY 362 Tissue, Injury, and Repair (4)

 Exploration of the physiology of injury and trauma.
 Emphasis on inflammation and healing of connective tissue injury as well as therapeutic strategies and rationale.
 This course involves three major components: 1. musculoskeletal injury as the result of trauma and the associated inflammatory and tissue repair processes, 2. tissue biomechanics (e.g. bone, ligament, tendon behavior when under physiological load and what mechanisms lead to injury), and 3. orthopaedic assessment of musculoskeletal injury (including mechanisms of injury for specific joint structures, signs and symptoms of these injuries, and relevant prognosis.
 The general theme across the term is considering how anatomical and neuromechanical factors lead to musculoskeletal injury, how to assess these injuries, and what factors might influence acute and long term care.
 Prereqs apply.
-Restricted to HPHY majors.
+Open to non-majors after initial registration period.

 HPHY 375 Metabolism & Nutrition (4)